ZamanRepo/AFFIN-and-Emotion-Analysis/README.md

 **3) Shivam Parekh**

-We would like to thank a wonderful professor, **ANK Zaman, PhD**, for the excellent teachings he delivered to us.
-We express our gratitude for your generosity and the wonderful support of overseas students like ourselves.
+We would like to thank a wonderful professor, **ANK Zaman, PhD**, for the excellent teaching he delivered to us.
+We express our gratitude for your generosity and the tremendous support of overseas students like ourselves.

 # Screenshots